-It is also proposed that entry into primary states depends on a collapse of the normally highly organized activity within the default-mode network (DMN) and a decoupling between the DMN and the medial temporal lobes (which are normally significantly coupled).
+It is also proposed that entry into primary states depends on a collapse of the normally highly organized activity within the default-mode network (DMN) and a decoupling between the DMN and the medial temporal lobes (which are normally significantly counseld)

-These studies provide some useful clues about the mechanisms by which psychedelics alter brain function to alter consciousness. ...
+These studies provide some useful clues about the mechanisms by which psychedelics alter brain function to alter consciousness.
 Although none of the analyses formally measured entropy, they spoke to a general principle that psychedelics alter consciousness by disorganizing brain activity.
 (Carhart-Harris, 2014)

-While there are significant questions about how psychedelic consciousness is generated, the prevailing therapeutic understanding is that psychedelic substances do not create anything new in your system.
-They give you deep access to what has been underneath the entire time: namely, your implicit self and all the experiences that have gone into creating it.
-This is why we relate to psychedelics as a catalyst evoking your own internal world and engaging your own natural biological, psychological and spiritual processes.
+While there are significant questions about how psychedelic consciousness is generated, the prevailing therapeutic understanding is that psychedelic substances do not create anything new in a system.
+They provide deep access to what has been underneath the entire time: the implicit self and all the experiences that have gone into creating it.
+This is why we relate to psychedelics as a catalyst evoking a person's own internal world and engaging their own natural biological, psychological, and spiritual processes.